OpenOptimizationOrg/OPL/utils/README.md

 The intended way of adding a new problem to the repository is thus as follows:

 * Change the [new_problem.yaml](new_problem.yaml) template file to fit the new problem.
-* Create a PR which modifies with the changes.
+* Create a PR which modifies with the changes (for example with a fork).

 What happens in the background then is: